 Megan Talamantez has a Bachelor's Degree from Utah State University, teaches our Advanced Dancer classes, as well as creates choreography for our Nutcracker and Year-End Finale Performances.
-She is married to Orlando and they have two beautiful girls, Giselle and Penelope, who we are proud to have in our ballet family!
+She is married to Orlando and they have two beautiful girls, Giselle and Penelope.
+They are expecting a beautiful baby boy coming in January 2018!

-Brooklyn Atkinson teaches our Ballet 2, 3, and 4 levels.
-She continues her studies as a student at Utah State University.
-She is Youth Dance Theatre's Assistant for our Nutcracker and Year-End Finale Performances.
-She is a graduate from Utah State University in 2017, loves cats, and we love her like a sister in our ballet family.
+Brooklyn Atkinson is our Youth Dance Theatre Assistant Director for our Nutcracker and Year-End Finale Performances.
+She is a graduate from Utah State University in 2017, loves cats, and we love her like a sister in our ballet family!